Sentimental Me (album)

 Sentimental Me is the fourth studio album by Wet Wet Wet frontman Marti Pellow.
 Released on 14 April 2008, the album was preceded by the single "Take a Letter, Miss Jones".

-The album sees Marti explore new territory, taking on a number of classic jazz standards, together with multi-award winning jazz pianist Jim Watson.
-All instrumentation was arranged by Marti himself, with a stronger focus on the tempo, enabling a move away from the big band feel usually associated with some of these tracks.
+The album takes on a number of classic jazz standards, together with jazz pianist Jim Watson.
+All instrumentation was arranged by Pellow, with a stronger focus on the tempo, enabling a move away from the big band feel usually associated with some of these tracks.
 The album includes one original composition, "Chicago Rose", written with frequent collaborators Chris Difford and James Hallawell.

 Singles

 The album's only single was "Take a Letter Miss Jones", which was released on 14 July 2008.

 Chart performance

 Sentimental Me was not a commercial success.
 The album debuted and peaked at number 87 on the Scottish Albums Chart on 26 April 2008.
 The album debuted at number 4 on the UK's Jazz & Blues Albums Chart, appearing on that chart for five consecutive weeks.